akhilrajEth/Jarvis/README.md

 - 12 custom actions added to Coinbase Developer Platform's Agentkit for Jarvis to autonomously manage your money

 # Verifiable Risk Profile
 The verifiable risk profile is generated through a user's credit score.
-The user's allocation is then generated based on the credit score:
+The user's allocation is then generated based on the following:

 - 300-578: Credit Sore: Poor => LP: 20%, Restaked ETH: 80%
 - 579-668: Credit Score: Fair => LP: 35%, Restaked ETH: 65%